 committees on half yearly basis.

-the Bank to ensure risk management aspects are addressed
+Bank to ensure risk management aspects are addressed in those

-in those policies.
-Risk department also maintains various risk
+policies.
+Risk Management Department also maintains various risk

 management policies viz., Credit risk rating, Market risk, Liquidity